How to Find Job Seekers on LinkedIn

 Even if they say no to a future job opportunity, chances are good that someone in their networks will be more responsive than the average connection.
 While Software Developer A may say no, that person probably has several software developers in his network who could respond favorably.

-Ask your own questions in the LinkedIn Answers section: After you’ve read through the questions, ask one yourself!
-Pose a question that you would ask in an interview to potential candidates, and see who responds.
+Start some conversations in the LinkedIn Groups section.
+After you've found some LinkedIn Groups full of like-minded or interesting professionals, start exchanging information!
+Pose a question or start a group discussion that you would ask in an interview to potential candidates, and see who responds.

-Better yet, you’ll see how the people respond, and you’ll be able to decide from their answers who to focus on for a follow-up.
-You’ll be able to see the public profiles of the people who provide answers and send those people who respond messages.
+Better yet, you'll see how the people respond, and you'll be able to decide from their answers who to focus on for a follow-up.
+You'll be able to see the public profiles of the people who provide answers and send messages to those people.